Dynatrace/ace-box/user-skel/ansible/roles/demo-ar-workflows-gitlab/files/docs/03_auto_remediation/README.md

 ![workflow_executions](assets/workflow_executions.png)

+>Note: You might see multiple executions from multiple workflows.
+Feel free to filter for the workflow we're particularly interested in: _ACE-Box - Auto Remediation_.

-Understand what the workflow is responsible of:
+Understand what the workflow is responsible for:

 1) Detecting remediation action of root cause (Configuration Change event)
 2) Authenticate against Gitlab as the identified remediation action